-You can create an account to add books to wishlists and be notified of special deals and dates…create custom collections…and discover and follow your favorite authors & illustrators!
+Create an account to add books to wishlists and be notified of special deals and dates…create custom collections…and discover and follow your favorite authors & illustrators!

 I continue adding to my “Wit & Wordplay” videos !
 These videos were created for parents and educators (along with their kids) to learn how to write poetry, appreciate it, and have fun with it.
 From alliteration and iambs to free verse and spine poetry, I’m pretty sure there’s something in these videos you’ll find surprising!
 You can view them all on my YouTube channel, and if you have young kids looking for something to keep busy with, I also have several downloadable activity sheets at my website.

 Ordering personalized signed copies online?
+Oh, yes, you can!